 Parents are entitled to paid leave for a total of 52 weeks after the child is born.

 Mothers have the right to paid leave 4 weeks before childbirth and 14 weeks after birth.
-Fathers have the right to paid leave for 4 weeks.
+Fathers and co-mothers have the right to paid leave for 4 weeks.

-The parents are entitled to 34 weeks of paid leave after the first 14 weeks which they can divide between them as they wish.
+On top of that the parents are entitled to paid leave for 34 more weeks that they can divide between them as they wish.

 Faroese employers are obliged to insure all employees against work related injuries.
 The employee or his or her next of kin is entitled to compensation in case of injury, disease or death in connection with carrying out work.